- Course studied:

 Poet and teacher

-Writer Alex Mazey teaches English as a foreign language in the port city of Xiamen in China.
+Writer Alex Mazey taught English as a foreign language in the port city of Xiamen in China.
 Over the past few years he has pursued his passion for writing by producing award winning poetry and articles for prestigious periodicals, digital magazines and alternative news blogs.

 In 2018, he won The Roy Fisher Prize for his debut pamphlet of 25 poems, to be published by Flarestack Poets, an award-winning poetry pamphlet press.
-He continues to build on his writing career while working in China, submitting work to literary magazines while honing his craft.
+He continued to build on his writing career while working in China, submitting work to literary magazines while honing his craft.

 “I never thought higher education would give me the opportunity to see the world, experience different cultures and teach the subjects I love,” he said.